 Even worse, your processor can change it any time it wants.
 There’s nothing you can do about it, and you’re completely at your processor’s mercy.

-Non-qualified transactions are not a classification imposed by the card brands (Visa, MasterCard) and are not a part of processing that you just have to deal with.
-It’s an avoidable, hidden expense that your processor invents.
+Non-qualified transactions were previously not a classification imposed by the card brands (Visa, Mastercard) and were not a part of processing that you just have to deal with.
+Now, they may or may not be, and understanding when it applies can take a little extra time and knowledge.

 What to do about it: Switch processors.